-Nick Viall’s Post-Bachelor Career Is Too Predictable: Will He Also Take Up Sponsored Posts And Blogging?
+Nick Viall’s Post-‘Bachelor’ Career Is Too Predictable: Will He Also Take Up Sponsored Posts And Blogging?

 Nick Viall’s time is done on national television, at least for now.
 He got engaged on the Bachelor finale after four attempts to find love on television.
 He also just wrapped up his stint on Dancing With The Stars after competing alongside other celebrities.
 But this week, Nick got the boot and he sat down with his partner, Peta Murgatroyd, to discuss what happened on the show and what his future plans are.
 And while it may not come as a surprise to Bachelor fans, Viall is planning on starting a new business now that he’s famous.
 Why not make some money from his fan base like so many other Bachelor contestants have done?

-According to a new US Weekly report, Nick Viall is now revealing that he is launching something new and exciting after his dancing time has come to an end.
+According to a new Us Weekly report, Nick Viall is now revealing that he is launching something new and exciting after his dancing time has come to an end.
 On The Bachelor finale, Viall got engaged to Vanessa Grimaldi and one can imagine she has something to say about his career choice.
 Vanessa worked as a teacher in Montreal for people with special needs, but she decided to join him in Wisconsin to stay close to his family.
 But will she support his career decision?

 “Nick had such a serious case of stage fright he blanked out on the dances,” Peta revealed when asked about Nick’s performance on the show and it sounds like Nick agrees, as he didn’t have much dancing experience prior to the show.

 “I had no performance experience, so it was something I had to get used to.
-Nothing stopped me from enjoying myself,” Nick Viall told US Weekly in an interview after he was eliminated from Dancing With The Stars, adding, “I expected to go home every week.
+Nothing stopped me from enjoying myself,” Nick Viall told Us Weekly in an interview after he was eliminated from Dancing With The Stars, adding, “I expected to go home every week.
 But it was fun to last this long.”

 Crazy couple of days.
 It's been great to finally get to fly with my babe!! ✈️ #littlethings #firsttime @iFLYluggage pic.twitter.com/ixDYKCAn6I